ViewComponent/view_component/README.md

 end
 ```

-It is also possible to render variants inline by creating additional `call_` methods.
+It is also possible to handle variants inline:

 ```ruby
 class InlineVariantComponent < ViewComponent::Base